reconSF/nodejs-clickstack/README.md

 cd sampleapp
 zip -r ../app.zip *

-bees app:deploy -a playground/node -t node -RPLUGIN.SRC.node=https://s3.amazonaws.com/clickstacks/admin/nodejs-plugin-0.8.16.zip ../app.zip
+bees app:deploy -a playground/node -t node -RPLUGIN.SRC.node=STACKURL ../app.zip

+STACKURL can be found (use the latest) from https://developer.cloudbees.com/bin/view/RUN/ClickStack

 You can see this running at node.playground.cloudbees.net